codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Since numbers are not everything, there are other needs that people deserve from daily computing.
 In daily life, most of us use `words` more frequently than numbers.
-So, when we create a software solution to automate a task, it's 99 percent sure that we have to deal with text contents, too.
+So, when we create a software solution to automate a task, it's 99 percent sure that we have to deal with text contents as well.

 Now you see, there's a need to represent text contents in code and make your computer treat them differently than `numbers`.
 This is where the concept of Type gets in.
-Different content type should be treated differently, right?
+Different content types should be treated differently, right?

 We have the first basic type is `Number`; And the next one is called `String` which is used to represent text content.
 In JavaScript, a string is enclosed